dequelabs/Deque-University-for-iOS/README.md

 ## View Results in Browser

-Attach a simple service to your application and view accessibility analysis results in Browser by visiting http://localhost:48485/report/analyze.html.
+Attach a simple service to your application and view accessibility analysis results in Browser.
 Notice the Color Contrast issue highlighted in the screenshot below.

 <p align="center">